CZECH ALASKA_PART 1.

 They went on and made me very happy and certainly themselves too.
 On the way up they did not see the sun anymore, and after dark they reached Klínovka, where they arranged themselves according to the motto "Morning is wiser than evening".
 Meanwhile, I enjoyed a beautiful and long descent from the ridges of the Giant Mountains to Horní Maršov.
 According to the gps tracker I saw that the guys were having dinner at Rýchorská bouda, but I knew that staying somewhere longer was not their style.

-Moreover, from the last time I remembered the brutal hill to Rýchory, so I proceeded with discretion.
+Moreover, I remembered the brutal hill to Rýchory from last time, so I proceeded with discretion.
 However, I had forgotten how long and steep a climb, to a part of the Giant Mountains completely unknown to me, it is.
 In the forest, the trees creaked under the wind gusts like a concert, and I was constantly on the alert.
-Lots of fallen trees were a warning signal that we needed to go with the utmost vigilance and keep an eye on what was going on up there.
+Lots of fallen trees were a warning signal that we needed to go with maximum vigilance and constantly watch what was happening up there.

 I arrived at the hut in the evening hour, but fortunately there was still the last of the boys' dinner left, and it ended up being a bed.
 Meanwhile Martin and Vitek were descending through the dark night and in a very free style to Trutnov, because Rýchory is a wild part of the eastern Giant Mountains and often what you don't break you don't have.